zachpino/comm-workshop-s18/README.md

 	> Homework: [Research datasets](week03/dataset.md)

-- Week 04 · Intro to D3 Proper and Time-Series Data, D3 Transistions and Scales, and Styling Simple Charts
+- Week 04 · Intro to D3 Proper and Time-Series Data, Scales, Scatter Plots, and Styling Simple Charts
-	> Classtime: Intro to `.enter()` and other D3 fundamentals, foundational CSS for typography and color, Color Brewer, drawing axes and labels with scales
+	> Classtime: Intro to `.enter()` and other D3 fundamentals, foundational CSS for typography and color, Color Brewer, Drawing axes and labels with scales

 	> Homework: Visualize a self-selected dataset in a set of charts that *look good*

-- Week 05 · Accessing the Census API with Specificity in D3
+- Week 05 · Accessing the Census API with Specificity in D3, Transitions
 	> Classtime: Pull data directly in Javascript from the ACS.
 Access data based on lon-lat coordinates, geocoded regions, and statistics basics

 	> Homework: Draw line, bar, and radial chart with assigned dataset